BearSyrup/udacitychicagoproject/README.md

-# udacitychicagoproject
+# Chicago Project from Udacity Intro to Machine Learning Course
-Machine learning exercise from Udacity(first one)
+This project is an intro on how to deal with datasets and how to extract information from them.